cDenton1/cDenton1.github.io/_posts/2025-07-06-Decrypter.md

 Now CyberChef is an amazing tool, it offers so much, but sometimes I find it can feel like too much.
 I wanted to condense Decrypter down to what I use the most in CTFs and combine some of the techniques with extra options for solving problems I've had to figure out in the past.

-For example, at Nationals, we were given binary but instead of 0/1's, it was frowny and smiley faced emojis.
-In Decrypter I wanted to build in the option for character substitution in case the user encountered something similar.

 Making the tool with the main focus of it being modular also meant that other users could make their own mods to add, or limit what modules they use to keep it small.
+This would also mean expanding the tool would be much easier.

-## Creation Process and Code
+## Code

 There is simply one main python script consisting of less than 200 lines of code.
 This file includes the logic for dynamic importing of modules, calling the modules, the menu pages, and the handling of different command arguments.
 I wanted this file to focus on how the tool would be used and leave the more technical aspects to each module's own script.